Exam View:

 The 2022 assessment of the Ministry of Water Resources suggests that groundwater extraction is the lowest since 2004.
 A decrease in groundwater extraction may indicate better water management, however, the report called the National Compilation on Dynamic Ground Water Resources of India also says that the improvement is only “marginal”.

-India is home to 17% of the world’s population, but only holds 4% of the world’s freshwater resources.
-Not only is a water scarce in India, but the extraction of groundwater has been on the rise for decades.
+India is home to 17% of the world’s population but only holds 4% of the world’s freshwater resources.
+Not only is water scarce in India, but the extraction of groundwater has been on the rise for decades.
 India is the world’s largest user of groundwater, where groundwater contributes to more than 60% of the country’s irrigation resources.
-After the “Green revolution” to ensure food security, the demand for groundwater for agriculture has increased.
+After the “Green Revolution” to ensure food security, the demand for groundwater for agriculture has increased.

 Government Initiatives Related to Groundwater Management:

-- National Water Policy, 2012: NWP was formulated to govern the planning and development of water resources and their optimum utilisation.
+- National Water Policy, 2012: NWP was formulated to govern the planning and development of water resources and their optimum utilization.

 - Jal Shakti Abhiyan- Catch the Rain Campaign: Catch the rain, where it falls, and when it falls and create Rainwater Harvesting Structures (RWHS) suitable for climatic conditions.